aynils/react-redux-firebase-sentry-material/README.md

 then, create a webb app in this project and activate authentication by email and google.

 ### Sentry
-This projet relies on Sentry for errors reporting.
+This projcet relies on Sentry for errors reporting.
 Before you start, you'll need to create a Sentry project.

 ## Template
 Copy this project as a template to start working on your own project